hyjin123/learn-book/README.md

 ## Description

-Life-Booster is a full-stack application that allows users to create a to-do list for each day whether it would be today or tuesday next week.
+Learn-book is a full-stack application that allows users to create a to-do list for each day whether it would be today or tuesday next week.
 It provides an efficient way for the users to organize their day to day allowing them to be more productive.

 ## Features